 - Contact Details

-KCET full form is Karnataka Common Entrance Test and it is a prestigious State Level Entrance Test.
-Karnataka Examination Authority (KEA) conducts KCET to offer admission into the first year of Engineering & various other professional courses in colleges spread across Karnataka.
+KCET stands for the Karnataka Common Entrance Test.
+It is a prestigious state-level entrance test.
+The Karnataka Examination Authority (KEA) conducts KCET to offer admission into the first year of Engineering courses & various other professional courses in colleges spread across Karnataka.